data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

     understanding all of this right.
   - Implement the list atom's operator methods.
 These will be needed to implement operator functions that accept an IEnumerable parameter.

+### June 06 Conclusion Notes

+Tonight was largely about cleaning up.
+Different inital drafts of classes had been laying around in placeholder files, early testing functions, etc. were removed.
+Now that the syntax tree class is functional, these placeholders were outdated.
+These should be built against the new changes that have been made.

+I _have_ added one placeholder however, that being the LISPList class.
+This will help with the resolve function described above.
+Going through the atom class, I also noted that the object needs a type argument when being created.
+This might play a role in the list class.